syndesisio/syndesis-ui-style-guide/README.md

-## Red Hat iPaaS UI Style Guide
+## Syndesis UI Style Guide

-This repository is to document the UI style guide for iPaaS development to try to ensure we have consistency through the UI, both to make it easier to contribute, but most importantly to have a consistent UX through the iPaaS.
+This repository is to document the UI style guide for Syndesis development to try to ensure we have consistency through the UI, both to make it easier to contribute, but most importantly to have a consistent UX through Syndesis.

-This style guide applies both to the main iPaaS UI and any modules that are imported to extend the functionality of the iPaaS.
+This style guide applies both to the main Syndesis UI and any modules that are imported to extend the functionality of the Syndesis.

 ### Contributing